SayYoungMan/ccna/Note.md

 - Achieved by allowing a router to build separate routing tables
 - Traffic in one VRF cannot be forwarded out of an interface in another VRF unless VRF leaking is configured.
 - Commonly used by service providers to allow one device to carry traffic from multiple customers so that customer's traffic is isolated from the others.

+## 1.13.
+Describe switching concepts

+### 1.13.a.
+MAC learning and aging

+- Switch has a `MAC address table`, which saves mapping of interface to source MAC address when it receives a frame.
+- When MAC address is saved this way, it's called dynamically learned MAC address
+- MAC addresses are removed after 5 minutes of inactivity (`aging`)

+### 1.13.b.
+Frame switching

+- When switch receives a frame of destination address that is saved in MAC address table, it simply transmit the frame out of the interface.

+### 1.13.c.
+Frame flooding

+- If the destination address is not saved in the table, it floods the frame to all interfaces except the source.
+- If the received end doesn't have a matching MAC address, it simply drops the packet.

+### 1.13.d.
+MAC address table

+- Switche saves all the MAC addresses it encountered in MAC address table.
+- MAC address table can be viewed via `#show mac address-table`
+- `#clear mac address-table dynamic` can remove MAC addresses